pengowray/VaraHuffmanNet/README.md

   *  Presumably stands for "Huffman Encoding 3".
 (Anyone know which version of which VARA products this was introduced or is compatible with?)
   *  Only byte 2 differs from Plain Bytes message header (ascii 3 vs 0)
   *  Messages which don't contain either header ("HE0\r" nor "HE3\r") are rejected
-* Byte 5 is referred in the source code as a [CRC](https://en.wikipedia.org/wiki/Cyclic_redundancy_check).
+* Byte 5: Parity byte
-  *  It's calculated by XORing all bytes of original message (uncompressed without the header), like a sort of parity check.
+  *  It's calculated by XORing all bytes of original message (uncompressed without the header); Wiki's [longitudinal parity check](https://en.wikipedia.org/wiki/Longitudinal_redundancy_check) points out that "with this checksum, any transmission error which flips a single bit of the message, or an odd number of bits, will be detected as an incorrect checksum."
+  *  It is variously referred in the source code as a [CRC](https://en.wikipedia.org/wiki/Cyclic_redundancy_check) or Checksum.
 It is _not_ CRC-8.
 * Bytes 6,7,8,9: Integer with length of decoded message in bytes (without header).
 Little endian I guess.
 * Bytes 10 and 11: SymbolCount: The number of unique/distinct symbols (8-bit characters) used in the message
   *  Same as the number of entries in the Huffman Index (or half its length in bytes)